NSW Work Injury Claim

 5. The insurer says there is a better or cheaper treatment pathway.

-If an IME report is driving the refusal, use this IME response strategy before the narrative hardens.
+If an IME report is driving the refusal, compare the refusal with SIRA guidance, the insurer's written reasons, and the Personal Injury Commission pathway before the narrative hardens.
+Use this IME response strategy before the narrative hardens.

 If the refusal sits alongside payment pressure or liability disputes, map your options using claim denied steps, section 78 notice strategy, and the PIC disputes guide.